 Failures makes winners stronger and even more confident.
 But same failures makes most feel worthless.
 Winners don’t enjoy failures, but they would never let failure stop them.
 Next time you encounter failure.
 You’ve got to remember every great thing on this plant because the creator learned what did work, but learn from what did not work.
 When we are kids we don’t stop at failures.

 For instance, when you learn to ride a bike, its failure after failure.
 We get knocked down time after time.
-But we get up and push forward, until we achieve our goal of riding bike.
-But if such type of situation happen with us, when we entered in adulthood, we come up with excuse like, ‘it must not be for me’ etc. you should tell yourself the truth, try again, work harder and smarter.
+But we get up and push forward until we achieve our goal of riding a bike.
+But if such type of situation happens with us, when we entered in adulthood, we come up with an excuse like, ‘it must not be for me’ etc. you should tell yourself the truth, try again, work harder and smarter.
 Look back for motivation to get it right next time.

 2) Track Your Progress and Accomplishments